allmeidaapedro/Store-Item-Demand-Forecasting/README.md

 |-------------------------------|-----------------------------------------|-------------------|---------------------------------------------|-------------------------------------------|------------------------------------|----------------------------------|
 | 2559998                       | 27527                                   | 404               | 27123                                       | 27931                                     | 2522455                            | 2597542                          |

+Interpretation: The company is expected to sell a total of 2,559,998 items over the next 3 months, averaging about 27,527 items per day.
+With some possible errors, this number might change by around 404 items.
+So, on bad days, it might sell 27,123 items, and on good days, it might sell 27,931 items.
+In total, over the 3 months, it could sell between 2,522,455 and 2,597,542, depending on how sales go.

 # 9. Run this project on your local machine
 To run the notebooks locally, make sure to have installed: